cosmos/relayer/examples/README.md

 2) Creates an IBC connection between both chains
 3) Sends an IBC transaction between both chains

-This can be used to learn about some of the inter workings of IBC.
-Follow along with the commands inside of the bash scripts.
+This can be used to learn about the inter workings of IBC.
+Follow along with the commands inside of the bash scripts to get a better idea.

 This can also be used to spin up a quick testing environment.